mbex is a tool to extract module information from a Moodle backup file (.mbz).

 mbex is not free for every use.

-- If you are a freelancer you can use the tool freely for personal use
+- If you are a freelancer you can use the tool free of charge for your own Moodle courses

-- If you wish to use mbex in your institution, please get in touch here: contact@kouraklis.com
+- If you wish to use mbex in your institution, there is a license fee.
+For more information, get in touch here: contact@kouraklis.com

 Comments and Feedback